 I also want to thank all of the members of our conference planning committees and partners.
 The provision of educational conferences for the biomedical research community is a fundamental part of the work of NWABR.
-In the 2015/16 year we held four annual and highly specialized conferences: IACUC, IRB, IBC and Security and Crisis Communications Conference.
-We also completed the planning for new Crossing the I's conferences held in Spokane and Portland during the fall.
+In the 2016/17 year we held five annual and highly specialized conferences: IACUC, IRB, IBC, Security and Crisis Communications Conference and the Crossing the I's Conference (CTI).
+The CTI conferences were held in Spokane and Portland.
+We also completed the planning for a new Clinical Research Professionals Conference that was held in October 2017.
 As an organization we are not specialists in any of these areas.
 However, our planning committees are.
 They help us to identify important topics, recruit amazing speakers and ensure that these conferences continue to meet the needs of the biomedical research communities.

-Additionally I need to thank all of our volunteers.
+Additionally, I need to thank all of our volunteers.
 This of course includes the planning committees, conference speakers and Board members.
 However, it also includes the people who stuff envelopes, intern at camps, help at conferences, make food and prepare materials.
 Really importantly it also includes our judges and mentors that provide the life of the Middle and High school educational programs.